Daveyuwang/Best-Neighborhoods-to-Walk-in/README.md

 ## Result - The Best Neighborhood to walk in

 **The Final Winner is the Central Business District!**
+**For the complete presentation of this project, please check FinalNotebook.ipynb**

 ### Datasets used: